lsst-sqre/squareone/docs/dev/set-up.rst

 Setting up a development environment
 ####################################

-This page describes how to set up a development environment for Squareone and the common development tasks.
+This page describes how to set up a development environment for the Squareone monorepo.

 To get the Squareone codebase, fork the `Squareone repository`_ if you're an external contributor, or clone it if you're a member of the repository or SQuaRE: